rust-lang/book/src/ch19-03-advanced-traits.md

-We first covered traits in the [“Traits: Defining Shared Behavior”][traits-defining-shared-behavior]<!-- ignore --> section of Chapter 10, but as with lifetimes, we didn’t discuss the more advanced details.
+We first covered traits in the [“Traits: Defining Shared Behavior”][traits-defining-shared-behavior]<!-- ignore --> section of Chapter 10, but we didn’t discuss the more advanced details.
 Now that you know more about Rust, we can get into the nitty-gritty.

 ### Specifying Placeholder Types in Trait Definitions with Associated Types